David-James Gonzales, Assistant Professor

 David-James researches the relationship between the processes of migration, urbanization, and civil rights in Southern California.
 He is currently preparing a book manuscript on the effect of Latina/o civic engagement and politics on the metropolitan development of Orange County, CA throughout the 20th century.

 - Gonzales, D. (2017).
 Placing the et al. Back in Mendez v.
-Westminster: Hector Tarango and the Mexican American Movement to End Segregation in Orange County, CA. American Studies, 56(2), 31-52.
+Westminster: Hector Tarango and the Mexican American Movement to End Segregation in Orange County, CA. In American Studies (pp. 31-52).
+Mid American Studies Association.